 The work here was important to my understanding of clinical workflow and patient experience, as well as having the opportunity to work with a wide range of high performing health professionals.

 I worked at McMaster University in university administration where I had the opportunity to work on challenges of academic management.
 While there I co-authored a report on access to higher education institutions for people with disabilities.
-The report was influence, and started efforts at universities across Canada to address administrative barriers, and academic indifference.
+The report was influential, and started efforts at universities across Canada to address administrative barriers, and academic indifference.

 Academic and Research